Skip navigation

 NE7 7XA

 My research passion sits within a social justice agenda.
 I have been dedicated throughout my whole career to changing young people’s lives for the better, as I advocate for the rights for all to participate in education.
 I am particularly passionate about helping eliminate all forms of discrimination in any learning environment, but especially for those children and young people who may be at risk of marginalization, exclusion or underachievement.
-As a member of the Inclusion and Social Justice research working party at SWECW, and the Inclusive Education Special Interest Group (SIG) at British Educational Research Association (BERA), I lead and support students, professionals and academics in respecting diverse needs, abilities and characteristics.
+As a member of the Inclusion and Social Justice research working party at SWECW, and the Inclusive Education Special Interest Group (SIG) at British Educational Research Association (BERA), I support students, professionals and academics in respecting diverse needs, abilities and characteristics.

 • Please visit the Pure Research Information Portal for further information